cyclus/cyclus/doc/domain_model_document/sim_env_overview.rst

-Flexibility is achieved by allowing users/developers to swap out implementations of different agents, thereby changing the way they interact with other agents, changing the way they model the physical processes that affect their own inventories, or both.
+Flexibility is achieved by allowing users/developers to swap out implementations of different agents, thereby changing the way they interact with other agents, changing the way they agent the physical processes that affect their own inventories, or both.

 Core Simulation Objects